wp-plugins/wp-promo-emails/readme.txt

 1. The default settings page provided with WP Promo eMails.
 Tested on many email clients like Gmail, Yahoo!, Live/Hotmail, etc.
 2. Sample email is provided with WP Promo eMails.
-3. Sample unsubscribe page is provided with WP Promo eMails.4.
-Dashboard section is providd with WP Promo eMails Premier Version.
+3. Sample unsubscribe page is provided with WP Promo eMails.

 == Changelog ==